kmwtechnology/lucille/lucille-plugins/lucille-api/README.md

 Any functionality exposed by the Admin API should be mirrored by an internal API in lucille-core which handles all of the logic.
 Currently, this internal API class is the `RunnerManager`, but future expansions could require more classes.
 Business logic should not go in the `lucille-api` module and should all be contained within `lucille-core`.

+### Authentication

+New endpoints are authenticated automatically. `RequireAuthDynamicFeature`, registered once in `APIApplication`, applies the auth filter to every resource method Jersey registers, so there is no check to write inside an endpoint and nothing to add to it.

+To make an endpoint reachable without credentials, annotate its method or class with `@AuthNotRequired` and add its path to `PUBLIC_ENDPOINTS` in `APIAuthCoverageTest`.
+That test requests every registered endpoint without credentials and fails if one that is not on the list responds, so an endpoint cannot be left unauthenticated by accident.
+Resources declared outside this module, such as those serving Swagger, cannot be annotated and are exempted by package in `AUTH_EXEMPT_PACKAGES` instead.